resource-watch/slate/source/includes/api/_graph.md

 This endpoint returns the list of relationships between the dataset with id provided in the URL path and graph concepts.
 If successful, the response will have status 200 OK, containing a list of elements in the `data` index, each containing the information about one graph relationship.
 Check out the [Graph relationship reference](#graph-relationship-reference) for details on each of the fields of the returned response.

-If the dataset id provided is not valid or not found, the response returned with contain an empty list in the `data` index.
+If the dataset id provided is not valid or not found, the response returned will contain an empty list in the `data` index.

 ### Filters